microsoft/onnxjs/docs/api.md

     The input Tensor of any shape.
   - **axis** (`number[]`):

     The axis at which to expand.
+Optional.
+Defaults to 0.

   *returns*
   - **Tensor**